Trade Setup for Monday: Top 10 things you should know before Opening Bell

 Key Support & Resistance Level for Nifty:

-The Nifty50 closed below its crucial support level of 9450 on Friday but respected its support level of 9,400 which is a positive sign that bulls are still trying to regain control.
-According to Pivot charts, the key support level for Nifty50 is placed at 9,377, followed by 9,326.
-If the index starts to move higher then key resistance levels to watch out are 9,492, followed by 9,556.
+The Nifty50 closed shade below its crucial resistance level of 9600.
+According to Pivot charts, the key support level for Nifty50 is placed at 9,525, followed by 9,455.
+If the index starts to move higher then key resistance levels to watch out are 9,634, followed by 9,674.

 Nifty Bank: